-- John - Duck must always be released into suitable wetland habitat, and in numbers which are appropriate to its carrying capacity. - Wetland areas are particularly sensitive, and overstocking with reared birds must not be allowed to deter wild stocks or damage the habitat. - Duck must be encouraged to become wild and shooting must not be undertaken until they have done so. - Shoot managers should ensure that ducks have alternative water to which to fly.
+- Duck must always be released into suitable wetland habitat, and in numbers which are appropriate to its carrying capacity. - Wetland areas are particularly sensitive, and overstocking with reared birds must not be allowed to deter wild stocks or damage the habitat. - Duck must be encouraged to become wild and shooting must not be undertaken until they have done so. - Shoot managers should ensure that ducks have alternative water to which to fly.

-Feeding of released game
+Feeding of released and wild game

-- At release time most poults are still growing rapidly, and wheat alone is not an adequate diet.
-Sufficient compounded game rations should be provided until the birds are fully grown. - Sufficient feed for released birds remaining after the end of the shooting season should be provided until adequate natural food is available, normally to the end of May.
+- At release time, most poults are still growing rapidly, and wheat alone is not an adequate diet.
+Sufficient compounded game rations should be provided until the birds are fully grown. - Sufficient feed for released birds remaining after the end of the shooting season should be provided until adequate natural food is available, normally to the end of May. - The use of medicated feed and grit must comply with all on-label instructions and veterinary advice.
+Shooting must not take place until any stated 'withdrawal period' has passed since the birds being shot had access to medicated rations.